June 20, 2019

 The Changing Advertising Landscape

-As a buyer of stock photography, a quick search will probably get you what you’re looking for.
+As a buyer of stock photography, a quick search will hopefully get you what you’re looking for.
 Most generic shots exist in microstock collections and can be purchased in just a few clicks.
 But generic shots are becoming less relevant in today’s market.
 The millennial and GenZ generations are beginning to flex their buying power and are rejecting the same old tried and true ways of advertising.
 This is, in part, because they simply can’t afford things like previous generations could, requiring ad agencies, marketers, and their stock photo suppliers to change their strategies too.

 How Tech keeps Changing the Business